jimratliff/GenoMac-user/resources/docs_to_display_to_user/1Password_how_to_configure.md

           - (“Use the desktop app to sign in to 1Password in the terminal.”)

 ## Return to the terminal
-Now return to the terminal and acknowledge you have cpmpleted the configuration of 1Password.
+Now return to the terminal and acknowledge you have completed the configuration of 1Password.
 ## The test to confirm the configuration of the SSH agent
 ### Authorize the test to confirm the configuration
 The script will test that the SSH Agent configuration works.
 In the terminal, you’ll see something like: